silviaCerby/gitbook/docs/management/identity_lifecycle/business_hubs/manage_integrations/assign-managers-to-your-business-hub.md

 ---
-description: This article describes how to assign users and teams to manage your business hub.
+description: "This article describes how to assign users and teams to manage your business hub."
 intercom_id: 10971635
 ---